My bread bakers have been busy! These are loaves they baked from my previous post for No-Knead…

 - 550 grams tap water or filtered water (~2-1/3 cups) or 600 grams water for softer/moister crumb

-- 100 grams yeast water (~1/2 cup minus 1Tbsp)
+- 100 grams Yeast Water (~1/2 cup minus 1Tbsp), shake before measuring

 Instructions

-- Stir together the flours and warmed yeast water mixture until all the dry and wet are just combined.
+- Stir together the flours and warmed Yeast Water mixture until all the dry and wet are just combined.
 No need to knead!
 Let stand 20-30 minutes or up to 1 hour.
 This is the autolyse stage which hydrates the flour and starts to activate the enzymes and the gluten forming proteins, improving the dough's ability to stretch and hold shape.

-- Now pour the preferment and the salt over the dough.
-Begin the mixing by lifting and folding the dough over and scooping up from the bottom of the container.
+- Begin the mixing by lifting and folding the dough over and scooping up from the bottom of the container.
 Then pinch across the dough making chunks, then refold over itself until all the ingredients are combined.
 This usually takes me 2-3 minutes.

 - Let the dough rest 30 seconds, then do a couple more folds and let it relax into the bowl.
 Cover the container (plastic shower cap works well) and let stand at room temperature for 30 minutes.
-Ideal temperature is between 70-80F.
+Ideal temperature is between 75-82F.
 If less than 70F, expect the dough to take a lot longer to proof.

-- Step 3) FOLDING: Now you'll start the series of three folds every 30 minutes (the time doesn't have to be exact, even an hour is ok).
+- FOLDING: Now you'll start the series of three folds every 30 minutes (the time doesn't have to be exact, even an hour is ok).
 Here's how to fold: lift an edge of the dough as far as it will go pulling gently, then fold it over itself.
 Do this 4-6 more times around the bowl to make a smooth-ish ball.

 - The dough tightens with each stretch so the last time it barely stretches up.
 Cover and let rest again about 30 minutes.
 Repeat the stretching 3-4 times at interval of about 30 minutes, which will take about 2 hours.
 Don't stress if you let it go longer, just not more than 3 hours.

-- Step 4) PROOFING (also called bulk fermentation): Now cover the bowl and let it do it's thing.
+- PROOFING (also called bulk fermentation): Now cover the bowl and let it do it's thing.
 Time will vary greatly from 4 or 5 hours to 8-10 hours depending on room temperature.
 I set the container on a cloth, not directly on the cold countertop.
 Or, in a proof box such as this folding proofer and set the temperature to 75F.
 If I need it to go faster because of my schedule for shaping, then I use 78-80F.
 Up to 85F would be ok, but I prefer the lower temp which adds to flavor development.

 - Gently scrap the dough out of the container onto a floured work surface.